marduklev/skin.titan.mod.beta.leia/README.md

 # skin.titan MOD

-This skin is a Mod a the great Titan Skin for Kodi.
+This skin is a Mod a the great Titan Skin (created by  Marcelveldt) for Kodi.

-## Modded Skin from Marcelveldt

 USE OFFICIAL VERSION FROM KODI REPO OR THE BETA VERSION FROM EMBY REPO ONLY!
 IF YOU ARE UNLUCKY WITH THAT MOD